Praveeja-Sasidharan-Suni/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-*Some information about the data set was hard to understand like the columns backers_count,Spotlight etc.*
+* Some informations about the data set was hard to understand like the columns backers_count,Spotlight etc.
-*In the data sheet,"outcomes based on Goals",the goal amount 50000 was not included to count with the filter criteria which disturbed the data integrity.
+* In the data sheet,"outcomes based on Goals",the goal amount 50000 was not included to count with the filter criteria which disturbed the data integrity.

 ## Results

 1 **What are two conclusions you can draw about the Outcomes based on Launch Date?**

-* There are more than 60% successful Theater campaign.*
+* There are more than 60% successful Theater campaign.
-* Theater is by far the most prevalent catagory which got maximum successful outout in the month of May.*
+* Theater is by far the most prevalent catagory which got maximum successful outout in the month of May.

 2 **What can you conclude about the Outcomes based on Goals?**

-* There is around 75% of successful plays campaign when the goal is below 5000.*
+* There is around 75% of successful plays campaign when the goal is below 5000.
-* 100% plays campaign failed in the goal range 45000.*
+* 100% plays campaign failed in the goal range 45000.
-* There is no cancelled plays campaign.*
+* There is no cancelled plays campaign.

 ### What are some limitations of this dataset?